dagster-io/dagster/docs/sphinx/sections/api/apidocs/memoization.rst

 Job-Level Versioning and Memoization (Deprecated)
 =================================================

-Dagster has deprecated functionality that allows for job-level code versioning and memoization of previous op outputs based upon that versioning.
+Dagster has deprecated functionality for job-level code versioning and memoization of previous op outputs based upon that versioning.

 This is currently deprecated in favor of `asset versioning </concepts/assets/software-defined-assets#asset-code-versions>`_.